2021 Tees Valley mayoral election: Electoral system

 This means that the winning candidate has the support of a majority of voters who expressed a preference among the top two.

 All registered electors (British, Irish, Commonwealth and European Union citizens) living in Tees Valley aged 18 or over on 7 May 2020 were entitled to vote in the mayoral election.
 Those who are temporarily away from Tees Valley (for example, away working, on holiday, in student accommodation or in hospital) were also entitled to vote in the mayoral election.
 The deadline to register to vote in the election will be announced nearer the election.

 Candidates

 Conservative Party

-Ben Houchen, the current mayor, launched his re-election campaign on 6 January 2020.
+Ben Houchen, the incumbent mayor, launched his re-election campaign on 6 January 2020.

 Labour Party

 Jessie Joe Jacobs was announced as the Labour Party candidate for the city-region.
 Jacobs is the founder of the charity A Way Out in Stockton and created a media project that taught ordinary people skills to report news called “We Are Our Media”, which created a citizen newspaper called the Eclipse.
 Jacobs received endorsement from all seven local parties in the area, five trade unions and the Co-operative party.

 Dan Smith, an engineer and staffer for Paul Williams, Labour's former MP for Stockton South, also applied; however, he was not shortlisted.